cda-tum/fiction/README.md

 An [exact approach](http://www.informatik.uni-bremen.de/agra/doc/konf/2018DATE_ExactMethodforDesignExplorationOfQCA.pdf)
 in terms of circuit area is provided which is the first one ever in the field of FCN circuits.
 It is based on Satisfiability Modulo Theories (SMT) and utilizes the solver engine [Z3](https://github.com/Z3Prover/z3) by Microsoft Research.
-It is only feasable for small circuits but provides the best results.
+It is only feasible for small circuits but provides the best results.

 Additionally, a [scalable method](http://www.informatik.uni-bremen.de/agra/doc/konf/2019_ASP-DAC_Scalable_Design_for_Field-coupled_Nanocomputing_Circuits.pdf) is implemented which is based on Orthogonal Graph Drawing (OGD).
 It has a huge runtime advantage compared to the SMT technique.
 Though, its results are not optimal in terms of area.
-It is feasable even for larger circuits and provides results real quick.
+It is feasible even for larger circuits and provides results real quick.

 This is ongoing research but more algorithms are to come!